KevinMarquette/kevinmarquette.github.io/_posts/2017-03-17-Powershell-Gherkin-specification-validation.md

         When The user searches for our module
         Then They can install the module

-Save this as `.\distribution.feature` and now we have a Gherkin style specification.
+Save this as `.\distribution.feature` and now we have a Gherkin-style specification.
 I am going to save this into a `Spec` folder inside my already existing [Chronometer](https://kevinmarquette.github.io/2017-02-05-Powershell-Chronometer-line-by-line-script-execution-times/) module.

 ## Invoke-Gherkin